nidheekamble/SponsCentral/README.md

  * Javascript
  * SQLAlchemy for database management

-The following APIs have been used in the project:
+The following APIs have been integrated in the project:

  * Google Maps API

+These are the APIs which have been tried to be used, but are only partially implemented currently:

  * Google Distance Matrix API
  * Google Sign-In API